jan-milacek/bogglehead_portfolio_simulator/readme.md

 ## How It Works

-This program simulates the growth of different "lazy portfolio" strategies popularized in the Bogleheads community:
+This program simulates the growth of different "lazy portfolio" strategies popularized in the Boggleheads community:

 - Two-fund Portfolio (60% VT, 40% BND)
 - Taylor Larimore's Three-Fund Portfolio (34% VTI, 33% VXUS, 33% BND)